Xilinx/Vitis_Libraries/utils/docs/src/guide/stream_based.rst

         hls::stream<bool>&        e_data_strm,

 The packet data protocol in stream-based design is illustrated in the following figure.
-For each valid data present in ``data_strm``, a ``false`` value would present the corresponding ``e_data_strm``.
+For each valid data present in ``data_strm``, a ``false`` value presents the corresponding ``e_data_strm``.
 Meanwhile, an appended ``true`` value has to be given to close this packet.
 So, stream consumer can be notified when data transfer is over.
-And for a given packet, the number of elements in ``e_data_strm`` would be always one more than in corresponding ``data_strm`` during each transaction.
+For a given packet, the number of elements in ``e_data_strm`` is always one more than in corresponding ``data_strm`` during each transaction.

 .. image:: /images/stream_based_protocol.png